michael-collins/feeling-responsive/collections/_syllabus/dart303-fall2020-wc.md

 ### Equipment and materials

 1. Given many students are learning remotely, a reliable and relatively well-spec'd computer is ideal for this course.
-Otherwise, you can
-1. Hard Drive: Minimum capacity: 100gig, Type: SSD or 7200rpm HDD, Interface: USB 3 or Thunderbolt.
-2. Portable Headphones with standard 3.5mm jack
+2. Optional but recommended: Standalone digital tablet similar to the [Wacom Intuos Pro](https://www.wacom.com/en-ar/products/pen-tablets/wacom-intuos-pro) for drawing and painting.
 3. Sketchbook

 ### Accounts and access